Mezora/Quote-Generator/README.md

-# MEZORA - BOOKMARKS APP 📕
+# MEZORA - QUOTE GENERATOR APP 💌
 _A simple Bookmarks App that makes you feel good!_

 ## Proyect Hosting 🌐